wojtekchwala/astro-blog/src/content/blog/kontinuerlig.md

 The challenge presents you with a seemingly innocent private GitHub repository containing three workflow files and a single secret named flag.
 Your mission?
 Extract that flag.
 Simple, right?
 Not quite.

 > [!NOTE]
 > KONTINUERLIG (Norwegian for "continuous" - a nod to CI/CD) brilliantly demonstrates real-world attack patterns found in production GitHub Actions configurations.
-It's not just a CTF challenge; it's a cautionary tale about the security pitfalls of CI/CD pipelines that many organizations face today.
+It's not just a CTF challenge, it's a cautionary tale about the security pitfalls of CI/CD pipelines that many organizations face today.